RicardoIT-Web/diners-3star-restaurant/README.md

 ### In Gitpod

-* If not using the CI full template - Create a new file, .gitignore: django_todo / .gitignore.
+* If you are not using the CI full template - Create a new file, .gitignore: django_todo / .gitignore.
 Lists any files we don’t want to include in the Github Repository.

+### Back to the terminal

+* Add your files to the local git repo: git add .
+* Commit the files.
+* Push to remote repo.